American Hot Wax: Plot

 The Paramount show goes on despite Coleman's attempts to stop it, including a failed attempt at a drug bust.
 Louise is moved to tears after the Chesterfields, a late addition to the show, perform her songs to thunderous applause from the capacity crowd.
-Freed's feisty young secretary Sheryl (Fran Drescher) and his chauffeur Mookie (Jay Leno), who have constantly bickered on the job, finally bond over their shared love of Freed and rock n' roll, and begin a romance.
+Freed's feisty young secretary Sheryl and his chauffeur Mookie, who have constantly bickered on the job, finally bond over their shared love of Freed and rock n' roll, and begin a romance.
 Mid-show, IRS agents appear and seize all the proceeds from the box office, leaving Freed with no money to pay his artists.
 However, Chuck Berry saves the day by doing Freed the favor of performing for free.
 Jerry Lee Lewis, who initially had said he was not coming, then arrives at the last minute and closes the show as the police try to shut it down because teenagers are "dancing in the aisles".
 As the police begin clearing the theater with Lewis still performing onstage, chaos breaks out and the film abruptly ends, with an epilogue stating that this was Freed's last performance, and that he was taken off the air, indicted, moved to California, and died five years later, penniless, but that rock n' roll lives on.